Cinelerra for Grandma

 Warnings

 This document is far from complete.
 Some content, formatting and screenshots are still missing.
-Clearly the English has not been reviewed yet.
+The English is being reviewed.

-While I didn’t hear of any fatal consequence for using those pages yet, be warned: work is still in progress.
-Use at your own risk.
+While I haven’t heard of any fatal consequence resulting from following these howtos, be warned: this site is still a work in progress.
+Use at your own risk!

 Notes